tfabris/BlueGigaEmpeg/README.txt

 - Prerequisites
 - Bluetooth Chip Firmware Upgrade
+- Set jumpers and switches, and modify Bluetooth board
+- Assemble the BlueGigaEmpeg module
 - Modify your Arduino compiler for larger buffer size
 - Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 - Disconnect all tuner modules from all sleds you own
 - Modify Empeg Car interior for I2S digital audio connection
 - Upgrade the empeg Car's hijack kernel and set "Serial Port Assignment"
 - Empeg Car configuration changes
-- Set jumpers and switches, and modify bluetooth board
 - Connect external hardware connections
 - Set Bluetooth PIN code if needed (most likely not needed)
 - Apply power and pair Bluetooth